Blog

 Permanent contraception

-Tubal ligation, commonly referred to as tubal sterilization or “getting your tubes tied,” is a surgical procedure to permanently prevent pregnancy.
-The procedure involves blocking or cutting the fallopian tubes to prevent sperm from reaching an egg.
+A tubal ligation, commonly referred to as tubal sterilization or “getting your tubes tied,” is any procedure that interrupts the function of the fallopian tube to prevent sperm from reaching an egg, including a bilateral salpingectomy.
+Tubal ligation is a permanent form of birth control.

 Vasectomy